zeckendorf/wristband-controlled-shoes/README.md

 ## Files

-**`ble_central_beacon.ino`**
+**`ble_beacon_remote.ino`**

-Device acting as BLE central, ordinarily this pairs with peripherals but in this case simply scans for advertising packets, extracts the UUID, and if it is a match for its wristband, will sync its state.
+Device acting as BLE remote that scans for the beacon.
+Ordinarily this pairs with peripherals, but in this case simply scans for advertising packets, extracts the UUID, and if it is a match for its remote, will sync its state.
 Deployed to any number of synced devices beyond shoes, e.g. LED headphones synced with music.

-**`ble_beacon_wrist.ino`**
+**`ble_beacon_origin.ino`**

 Device acting as the BLE beacon &mdash; pairs with a control phone as a peripheral to set the button states, and then upon button presses will adjust its state and transmit this information via the BLE beacon `minor` value.
 BLE beacon architecture is as follows: